 Challenges in visualization research are very large data visualization as well as multi-dimensional data visualization.
 To effectively convey the most important visual information there is a significant need for visual abstraction.
 For less relevant information the dedicated image space is reduced to enhance more prominent features.
 The discussed techniques in the context of scientific visualization are based on iso-surfaces and volume rendering.
 Apart from visual abstraction, i.e., illustrative representation, the visibility of prominent features can be achieved by illustrative visualization techniques such as cut-away views or ghosted views.
 The structures that occlude the most prominent information are suppressed in order to clearly see more interesting parts.
-Another smart way to provide information on the data is using exploded views or other types of deformation.
+A different smart way to provide information on the data is using exploded views or other types of deformation.
+Furthermore intuitive feature classification via 3D painting and manipulation with the classified data including label placement is presented.

+Discussed non-photorealistic and illustrative techniques from visualization and graphics are shown from the perspective as tools for illustrators from medicine, botany, archeology, and zoology.
+The limitations of existing NPR systems for science illustration are highlighted, and proposals for possible new directions are made.
 Illustrative visualization is demonstrated via application-specific tasks in medical visualization.
 An important aspect as compared to traditional medical illustrations is the interactivity and real-time manipulation of the acquired patient data.
 This can be very useful in anatomy education.
 Another application area is surgical planning which is demonstrated with two case studies: neck dissection and liver surgery planning.